-The QardioArm Wireless Monitor turns on automatically when you unwrap its cuff.
+The QardioArm Wireless Monitor will turn on automatically when you open up the cuff.
 The wireless system is straightforward to pull on your arm, but you need to check the manual to learn how to align it.
 To take a measurement, you also must download the Qardio app (both iOS and Android friendly) and turn it on.
 There are no buttons, read-outs, or directions on the monitor itself.
 The app is intuitive and lets you adjust how many measurements you want to take at each sitting (1 to 3) and how many seconds (up to 60) you want between each (it averages multiple measurements for you).
 It's easy to share your readings with your doctor or friends and family via the app.
 We like that you can set reminders and create a relaxing slideshow to watch during a reading, and we are pleased with its accuracy during testing.

-The cuff is small.
-Since it's integrated into the device, that limits whose arm it will fit.
-It's also loud.
-When inflating, it sounds like a motorcycle that needs to shift gears, which is not calming.
+The cuff is small and integrated into the device.
+The cuff size limits the diameter arms that it will fit.
+It's also loud during inflation.
+Imagine a motorcycle that needs to shift gears, which is far from calming.
 The app georeferences each reading, not a comforting reminder that that information we connect to the internet is hard to protect.
 Qardio claims that its data cloud is HIPAA compliant, though.
 What we struggle with is the app requirement.
 What if you need to take your blood pressure daily but lose your phone?
 We like that you can at least get a measurement directly on the similar Withings BPM Connect, but this model was more accurate in our tests, so it is the one we recommend for travel or techy folk.

 The ParaMed Automatic Accurate Upper Arm Machine is the same base unit as the Alcédo with a slightly different cuff and button configuration.
-They performed similarly in our tests and feature the same voice and the same cringe-worthy soundtrack when in talk mode.
+Both models offered similar performance.
+They feature the same unappealing soundtrack in talk mode.
 We wish we could remove the music without losing the voice assistance.